charithmadhuranga/filmpisso/README.md

 </p>

-Filmpisso is free an open source manga reader and anime/Film/TVSeries streaming cross-plateform app inspired by Mangayomi.
-It allows users to read manga and watch anime/Film/TVSeries from a variety of sources.
+Filmpisso is free an open source manga reader and anime/Film/TVSeries streaming cross-platform app inspired by Mangayomi.
+It allows users to read manga and watch,Download anime/Film/TVSeries from a variety of sources.

 ## Features